Samuel Morey: Internal combustion work

 He mentions "the earth's surface" because elsewhere he proposed using the engine to propel balloons.
 Now that the internal combustion engine's potential has been realized, people often focus on his engine.
-The first push to popularize his work was done by Charles Duryea, a fellow inventor who produced the first gasoline engine in America around 1890.
+The first push to popularize his work was done by Charles Duryea, a fellow inventor who produced the first gasoline-powered automobile in America in 1893..
 He funded the creation of two working replicas of Morey's Engine — one is in the possession of the Smithsonian and the other is owned by Dean Kamen — and posited that Morey's engine was a direct precursor of the modern engine, a position with which others disagree.
 Recently, Morey's work has received renewed attention by people other than locals and engineers, in particular American comedian Jay Leno, who is an avid car collector.

 Writing

 Patent "discovery"

-In 2004, 10 of Morey's patents, including the one for the internal combustion engine, were "found" in the Dartmouth College archives.
-In truth, they had never really been lost.
+In 2004, 10 of Morey's patents, including the one for the internal combustion engine, were rediscovered in the Dartmouth College archives.

 Morey holds the earliest patent for an internal-combustion engine.
 Other patents include a steam-powered rotisserie.